 \section{Results and Discussions}

 This section describes experimental setup and reports comparison results with XCAT phantom~\cite{Segars2008Realistic} and clinical DECT head data.
-We compared the performances of the four proposed BCD-Net methods (distinct cross-material, distinct individual-material, identical cross-material, and identical individual-material~\cite{li2019bcdnet} BCD-Nets), the conventional direct matrix inversion method, MBID methods using state-of-the-art data-driven and conventional non-data-driven regularizers, DECT-ST~\cite{li2018image} and DECT-EP~\cite{xue:2017:statistical}, and (noniterative) DCNN denoiser that uses a state-of-the-art depth and mode in the aforementioned datasets.
+We compared the performances of three BCD-Net methods (BCD-Net-sCNN-lc~\cite{li2019bcdnet}, BCD-Net-sCNN-hc, and BCD-Net-dCNN), the conventional direct matrix inversion method, MBID methods using data-driven and conventional non-data-driven regularizers, DECT-ST~\cite{li2018image} and DECT-EP~\cite{xue:2017:statistical}, and a (noniterative) dCNN method.